agsb/jelly/documents/LogicLoop.md

 - clear data latch
 - read from standart input device into data latch
 - write from data latch into standart output device
+- test if a data latch is zero

 Those actions must be done by combination of control lines, selects which chip is active at a clock instant.